ilikecandy/jacobtian.com-v3/_tabs/about.md

 - Voigtlander 15mm f/4.5 III
 - Godox V860III

 No specific genre niche just yet, but I enjoy shooting street, portrait, landscape, macro, astro, and just capturing life moments in general.

 ---

+If you'd like to get in touch, feel free to reach out to me; my info at the bottom of the sidebar.

 Thanks for stopping by! 📸